 Why is it so hard to see all the blessings when there is something you want (something God said no about)?

-What do you do when God says No, but you think you can do it without Him?
+What do you do when God has said, “No”, but you think you can do it without Him?

 Because we see things and understand things from a human logic we leave God out of our planning or we fight with Him when He says something that seems illogical to us.

-It is hard to be still when God says no but logic says yes.
+It is hard to be still when God seems illogical.
+He says no but logic says yes.
 We see the struggle as we apply 1 Kings 22:3.

 What has God said no to you about?